signed/starters/typescript/spa-pos-backlog.md

 ## Twists
 ### day-end closing to week-end closing
 Force to some sort of persistence or not being able to deploy during the week.
+### planed revision time at the end of the year
+All price reduced by 10%, stacks with bath cards.

 ## Backend
 - clock per group where current time can be queried